Nikon 14-24mm f2.8G ED is a Fixed aperture Auto Focus (AF)

 Size, Weight and Filter Thread

-Size and weight is a very important decision factor when searching for your next lens.
+The size and weight are crucial factors to consider when searching for your next lens.
 Nikon 14-24mm f2.8G ED has a maximum diameter of 98mm and total length of 132mm.
 It weighs 970g / 34.2 oz.

 Focal Range